Dynamic Rocker Back Interface (DRBi)

 The back is available with 4 different levels of resistance – the client should be able to move the back, yet still return to upright.

 The pivot point is such that the position of the pelvis is maintained upon return to upright.

 The back can be latched to lock out this movement.
-It is our recommendation that the latch plate be in the UNLOCKED position at all times with two exceptions:
+It is our recommendation that the latch plate be in the UNLOCKED position at all times with several exceptions: